 When I returned home after my makeover, I felt like a celebrity.
 Lol!
 And my Aunt Martha loved my new look!
-She put mascara on my eyelashes, and told me not to blink, which I didn't.
-She also put lipstick on my lips and told me not to lick my lips, which I didn't.
+She put mascara on my eyelashes, and told me not to blink, and I didn't.
+She also put lipstick on my lips and told me not to lick them, and I didn't.
 I was so worried about messing up my makeup from blinking and licking my lips, that I looked pretty peculiar with my unblinking eyes and fish lips!

 The next day, my friend Helen, from across the street, saw my hair and loved it so much, that she got the "Twiggy" cut, too!
-We had lots of fun pretending we were "twins," and the short hair helped keep us cool in the hot summer weather.
+We had lots of fun pretending we were "Twiggy twins," and the short hair helped keep us cool in the hot summer weather.

 A Twiggy Fan Awaits Her Transformation!

 My Twiggy Cut's Better Than Your Twiggy Cut!

 "At sixteen, I was a funny, skinny little thing, all eyelashes and legs.
 And then, suddenly people told me it was gorgeous.
 I thought they had gone mad."--Twiggy